 This month's Paddle Talk is a conversation with Joe Guglielmetti, a kayak guide who grew up in Cape Elizabeth and now lives on Munjoy Hill in Portland.
-He began guiding for Portland Paddle in 2013.
+Joe just returned from a kayaking expedition in Fiji.
+He repairs boats!

 How long have you been a guide?

 I entered the guide world five years ago, and began work with Portland Paddle just hours after leaving the testing office.

 Do you prefer SUP or kayak or both?